-HI 27) RIGHT OUTDOOR-AREA
+IIII.
+27) RIGHT OUTDOOR-AREA

-The turns up his right hand to apply the nutdoor area Pak-sau. ( The original photo area missing from Grandmaster Yip's collection, It is now replaced by that of Master Yip Chun.)
+The turns up his right hand to apply the mutilion area Pak-sau. ( The original photo missing from Grandmaster Yip's collection.
+It is now replaced by that of Master Yay Chun.)

-AU" RIGHT "LOWER BONG-
+IIII 31) RIGHT "LOWER BONG-

-The turns to his left, and poses the right Lower Bong-sau to touch the lower dummy and, while posing his left arm in the Wu-sau posture.
+time to his left, and poses the right time Bong-sau to touch the lower dummy while posing his left arm in the Wu-sau